 6. Solving potential issues with your target definition

 Your target platform depends on external update sites and the availability of the network.
-These update sites might change over time, so you should be able to revert your target platform settings in case you face issues.
+Theses update sites might change over time, so you should be able to revert your target platform settings in case you face issues.

 If you face issues with your target platform, switch to the IDE as target platform and afterwards switch back to your target definition.
-That sometimes solves target resolution issues. |

-If the target definition does not work, e.g. because of network issues, you can use your Eclipse IDE as target platform via . |
+If the target definition does not work, e.g. because of network issues, you can use your Eclipse IDE as target platform via Window Preferences Plug-in Development Target Platform.

 7. Optional exercise: Mirroring p2 update